Welcome to Silicon Overdrive!

 For June, Microsoft has a ton of new features for the Visio add-in feature in Excel.
 Features include:

-- Access to category-specific updates for basic, cross-functional flow and organisation charts directly in Excel.
+• Access to category-specific updates for basic, cross-functional flow and organization charts directly in Excel.

-- New localisation support lets users create diagrams in all the languages supported by Visio.
+• New localization support lets users create diagrams in all the languages supported by Visio.

 These add-ins are all available in Excel as templates.